 These amazing primitive mammals

 The first mammals appeared on earth 265 million years ago, 10 million years after the first dinosaurs.
-However, for the first 160 million years, when the dinosaurs ruled, they remained in the shadow of history.
-About 300 million years ago, the ancient ancestors of reptile mammals lived terapsils.
+However, for the first 160 million years when dinosaurs ruled, they remained in the shadows of history.
+About 300 million years ago, the ancient ancestors of reptile mammals lived therapsyls.
 They are very similar to us.

-was found by paleontologists in deposits of 570 million years old, in southern China.
+was found by paleontologists in 570-million-year-old sediments in southern China.
 One group of scientists discovered primitive sponges, the other - embryos in the early stages of development, which have the same structure as all modern mammals.

 The oldest mammals

 Large tusks were evidence of the sexual division of land animals.
 The oldest animal with tusks lived in Europe before the advent of dinosaurs.
-It was a male Diictodon, a barrel-like herbivore, had two tusks descending from the lower jaw.
-The age of its remains is 252-260 million years.
-Diictodon appeared in the late Permian period of the Paleozoic era, at least 30 million years before dinosaurs arose.
-It belonged to a group of mammal-like reptiles and was an evolutionary relative of the animals from which mammals later evolved.
-In length, it reached 70-80 centimeters.
+It was a male Diictodona, a barrel-like herbivore, had two tusks extending from its lower jaw.
+The age of his remains is 252-260 million years.
+Diictodon appeared in the late Permian period Paleozoic era, at least 30 million years earlier than the dinosaurs arose.
+It belonged to the group of mammal-like reptiles and was an evolutionary relative of the animals from which mammals later evolved.
+It reached 70-80 centimeters in length.

 Why did Diictodon need tusks?

-These fangs were used as weapons - perhaps in mating rituals or physical encounters.
-They were not used to obtain food, since females did not have them.
-They also could not dig or dig the ground - since no signs of wear were found at the ends.
+These fangs were used as weapons - perhaps in mating ritual or physical confrontations.
+They were not used for obtaining food, since females did not have them.
+They also could not dig or dig in the ground - since no signs of wear were found on the ends.
 It seems that the tusks became longer, wider and thicker as the animals aged, but if the animal lost them (for example, in a fight), new ones did not grow.
-All this suggests that the tusks were part of the combat equipment.
+All this suggests that the tusks were part of combat equipment.

 Mastodon

-Mastodons (proboscis), who lived in the Pleistocene, were the size of an elephant; they lived on all continents.
+Mastodons (proboscis) that lived in the Pleistocene were the size of an elephant; they lived on all continents.

-Scientists know of six new varieties of large prehistoric mammals that roamed the highlands of Ethiopia 27 million years ago.
+Scientists know of six new species of large prehistoric mammals that roamed mountainous Ethiopia 27 million years ago.
 These include the ancient ancestor of the elephant and the rhinoceros-like animal.
-These are Africa's own mammals, which became extinct, unable to withstand the competition with Eurasian lions, tigers, hippos, hyenas and antelopes.
+These are Africa's own mammals, which became extinct because they could not cope with competition from Eurasian lions, tigers, hippos, hyenas and antelopes.

-Mastodon - the largest mammal of the glaciation
+Mastodon is the largest mammal of the glaciation period

 Elephantine Mastodon americanus lived in North America during the Pleistocene until the end of the glaciation.
-The length of his body was 4.5 m, the length at the shoulders was 2-3 m.
-This animal died out due to climate warming.
-It belonged to the family Mammutidae, originating from North Africa, which spread to Eurasia and North America 15 million years ago.
-It got its name from the "tooth" ("nipple tooth").
-It is known that the mastodons that lived in the middle of the glaciation era were smaller in size than their counterparts who lived later in the forests.
-Later mastodons adapted to life in coniferous forests and swamps.
+The length of its body was 4.5 m, the length at the shoulders was 2-3 m.
+This animal became extinct due to climate warming.
+It belonged to the Mammutidae family, originally from North Africa, which spread to Eurasia and North America 15 million years ago.
+It got its name from its “nipple tooth”.
+It is known that mastodons that lived in the middle of the Ice Age were smaller in size than their counterparts that lived later in the forests.
+Late mastodons adapted to life in coniferous forests and swamps.
 They used their tusks to break tree branches.
-The tusks of the mastodon were short and straight, and the teeth were sharp.
-The females were smaller than the males, their tusks were also smaller and lighter.
+The mastodon's tusks were short and straight, and its teeth were sharp.
+Females were smaller than males, and their tusks were also smaller and lighter.
 They were covered with wool with a thick undercoat (5-18 cm long).
-Fossils of mastodons have been found in the North of the USA and Canada.
+Fossil remains of mastodons have been found in the northern United States and Canada.
 The honor of discovering this animal belongs to Baron Cuvier.

 Dark period in African history

-It falls on the time of 24-32 million years ago.
-It was then that the prehistoric continent known as Afroarabia began to connect with Eurasia.
-After this "contact" immigrants settled in Africa - lions, tigers, hippos, hyenas and antelopes.
-Before the conjunction took place, Africa developed many of its own mammals.
+It occurs between 24 and 32 million years ago.
+It was then that the prehistoric continent known as Afro-Arabia began to connect with Eurasia.
+After this “contact”, immigrants settled in Africa - lions, tigers, hippos, hyenas and antelopes.
+Before the connection occurred, Africa had evolved many of its own mammals.
 They died out without ever seeing Eurasia.

-Scientists have found drawings and bones of cave lions in the grottoes of Spain, France, England, Belgium, Germany, Austria, Italy, Algeria and Syria.
+Drawings and bones cave lions scientists found in grottoes in Spain, France, England, Belgium, Germany, Austria, Italy, Algeria and Syria.
 There was a time when lions lived not only in Africa, but also on the Arabian Peninsula.
-In Persia, Northwestern India, and even in Turkey, Greece, the Caucasus and the lower reaches of the Don.
-In Ukraine, near Odessa, Tiraspol, Kiveom, and even in the Urals and in the Perm region, traces of lions were found.
+In Persia, North-West India and even in Turkey, Greece, the Caucasus and the lower reaches of the Don.
+In Ukraine, near Odessa, Tiraspol, Kiveom and even in the Urals and Perm region, traces of lions have been found.

 Saber-toothed tiger - Smilidon californicus

-... inhabited North America (California) and South America (Argentina) in the Late Pleistocene.
-He had a body 1.2 m long and a short tail, like manul cats.
+...inhabited North America (California) and South America (Argentina) during the late Pleistocene.
+It had a body 1.2 m long and a short tail, like manul cats.
 A pair of long fangs of the upper jaw helped to cope with prey.
 His shoulders and neck were muscular.
-Saber-toothed tigers attacked slowly moving prey, because they needed time to sink their huge teeth into the victim.
-That is the hypothesis.
+Attacked saber tooth tigers on slow-moving prey, since they needed time to sink their huge teeth into the victim.
+This is the hypothesis.

 Fangs 40 cm

-Scull mahairoda- this is also called saber-toothed tigers, which lived for about two million years.
+Scull mahairoda- this is also the name of saber-toothed tigers, which lived for about two million years.
 Was sold in Los Angeles for 200 thousand dollars.

 Forty kilometers from Munich, fragments of the skeleton of a little-studied subspecies of elephants that lived on Earth 15 million years ago were found.
-His tusks were rounded, with which he could dig up plants and even catch fish.
+His tusks were round in shape, with which he could dig up plants and even catch fish.

-Fossilized tusk, teeth and bones of prehistoric elephant ancestor found on Crete Deinotherium gigantissimum, whose fangs went down from the chin.
-The growth of the animal reached 4.5 meters, and he was the largest representative of the group of elephants.
-Its remains are about 7 million years old.
+Was a terrible animal.
+A fossilized tusk, teeth and bones of a prehistoric ancestor of the elephant were discovered on Crete.
+Deinotherium gigantissimum, whose fangs went down from the chin.
+The height of the animal reached 4.5 meters, and it was the most major representative doslon groups.
+His remains are about 7 million years old.
 Until now, his remains have been found mainly in Central Europe.
 Fassoulas suggests that these creatures reached Crete from Asia Minor, crossing the Aegean Sea and visiting the islands of Rhodes and Karpathos on their way.
 Apparently, primitive elephants could swim long distances in search of food.

-The remains of ancient elephants have long been found in mainland Greece.
+The remains of ancient elephants have long been found on the Greek mainland.
 This suggested that the ancient Greeks made these animals part of their mythology.
-A large hole in the center of their skull - the nasal cavity, hidden by the trunk of a living elephant, could be the source of stories about cyclops, mythical giants with one eye, mentioned in Homer's Odyssey and other works.
+A large hole in the center of their skull - nasal cavity, hidden by the trunk of a living elephant, could become the source of stories about the Cyclops, the mythical giants with one eye mentioned in Homer's Odyssey and other works.

-Elephants paleoloxodon, whose growth exceeded 3 meters, lived tens of thousands of years ago (during the Pleistocene epoch) in the cold climatic zone on the territory of modern northeastern China and Japan.
+Palaeoloxodon elephants, whose height exceeded 3 meters, lived tens of thousands of years ago (during the Pleistocene era) in the cold climatic zone in the territory of modern northeastern China and Japan.

-The evolution of ancient elephants can be traced by the change in molars.
+The evolution of ancient elephants can be traced by changes in molars.

-Mastodon had small, plank teeth (Mastodon "breast-toothed") with three to four teeth, not too prominent.
-Stegodon, the immediate ancestor of modern elephants, had roof-toothed teeth and were already much larger than the mastodon.
-Primitive elephants Primelephas, which included Stegodon, gave rise to later extinct mammoths Mammoths and two modern species Loxodonta and Elephas.
+Mastodon had small, plank teeth (Mastodon "breast-toothed") with three to four teeth, not too convex.
+Stegodon, the immediate ancestor of modern elephants, had “roof-toothed” teeth, and their size was already much larger than that of mastodon.
+The primitive elephants Primelephas, which included Stegodon, gave rise to the later extinct mammoths Mammoths and two modern species Loxodonta and Elephas.

 Lived on the island of Flores (Indonesia).